function61/eventhorizon/README.md

 Programming language support
 ----------------------------

-To use Pyramid somewhere, that language has to be able to receive events over HTTP + JSON, in just one HTTP path.
+To use EventHorizon somewhere, that language has to be able to receive events over HTTP + JSON, in just one HTTP path.
 There's even a helper library (pushlib - look at the architecture diagram) for that, and it's only a small amount of code.